-If the SMB2 FLAGS REPLAY OPERATION bit is not set in the Flags field of the SMB2 Header:
+If the SMB2_FLAGS_REPLAY_OPERATION bit is not set in the Flags field of the SMB2 Header, the server MUST do the following:

-- If ChannelSequence in the SMB2 Header is equal to Open.ChannelSequence, the server MUST increment Open.OutstandingRequestCount by 1. - Otherwise, if the unsigned difference using 16-bit arithmetic between ChannelSequence and Open.ChannelSequence is less than or equal to 0x7FFF, the server MUST increment Open.OutstandingPreRequestCount by Open.OutstandingRequestCount, and MUST set Open.OutstandingRequestCount to 1.
-The server MUST set Open.ChannelSequence to ChannelSequence in the SMB2 Header.
+• If ChannelSequence in the SMB2 Header is equal to Open.ChannelSequence, the server MUST increment Open.OutstandingRequestCount by 1.

-Otherwise, the server MUST fail SMB2 WRITE, SET_INFO, and IOCTL requests with STATUS_FILE_NOT_AVAILABLE.
+- Otherwise, if the unsigned difference using 16-bit arithmetic between ChannelSequence in the SMB2 header and Open.ChannelSequence is less than or equal to 0x7FFF, the server MUST do the following: - Increment Open.OutstandingPreRequestCount by Open.OutstandingRequestCount. - Set Open.OutstandingRequestCount to 1. - Set Open.ChannelSequence to ChannelSequence in the SMB2 Header. - Otherwise, the server MUST fail SMB2 WRITE, SET_INFO, and IOCTL requests with STATUS FILE NOT AVAILABLE.

-If the SMB2_FLAGS_REPLAY_OPERATION bit is set in the Flags field of the SMB2 Header:
+If the SMB2_FLAGS_REPLAY_OPERATION bit is set in the Flags field of the SMB2 Header, the server MUST do the following:

-- If ChannelSequence in the SMB2 Header is equal to Open.ChannelSequence and the following: - If ChannelSequence in the SMB2 Header is equal to Open.ChannelSequence and Open.OutstandingPreRequestCount is equal to zero, the server MUST increment Open.OutstandingRequestCount by 1. - Otherwise, if the unsigned difference using 16-bit arithmetic between ChannelSequence and Open.ChannelSequence is less than or equal to 0x7FFF and Open.OutstandingPreRequestCount is equal to zero, the server MUST increment Open.OutstandingPreRequestCount by Open.OutstandingRequestCount and MUST set Open.OutstandingRequestCount to 1.
-The server MUST set Open.ChannelSequence to ChannelSequence in the SMB2 Header. - Otherwise, the server MUST fail SMB2 WRITE, SET_INFO, and IOCTL requests with STATUS_FILE_NOT_AVAILABLE.
+- If ChannelSequence in the SMB2 Header is equal to Open.ChannelSequence and the following: - Open.OutstandingPreRequestCount is equal to zero, the server MUST increment Open.OutstandingRequestCount by 1.
+Otherwise, the server MUST fail the SMB2 WRITE, SET INFO, and IOCTL requests with STATUS FILE NOT AVAILABLE. - Otherwise, if the unsigned difference using 16-bit arithmetic between ChannelSequence in the SMB2 header and Open.ChannelSequence is less than or equal to 0x7FFF, the server SHOULD<256> perform the following: - Increment Open.OutstandingPreRequestCount by Open.OutstandingRequestCount. - Set Open.ChannelSequence to ChannelSequence in the SMB2 Header. - If Open.OutstandingPreRequestCount is equal to zero, set Open.OutstandingRequestCount to 1.
+Otherwise, set Open.OutstandingRequestCount to 0 and the server MUST fail the SMB2 WRITE, SET_INFO, and IOCTL requests with STATUS_FILE_NOT_AVAILABLE. - Otherwise, the server MUST fail SMB2 WRITE, SET_INFO, and IOCTL requests with STATUS_FILE_NOT_AVAILABLE.